worldwidesuperstar/nba-similarity/README.md

 ## Overall Opinion on Findings

 When finalizing the data collection and eventually getting the composite IQ rankings according to my formula, I was actually very satisfied with the result I got.
 Many of the players that made the top 25 in IQ are players that I (and also the general NBA fanbase) consider very smart.
 I was surprised to see Haliburton all the way at number 1, even though I knew his style of play was extremely geared towards creation and careful passing.
 Some players who I consider very smart on the defensive end, like Kawhi Leonard, didn't get as high a placing as I predicted.
 Kawhi was brought down quite a bit by his moderately high turnover rate on the other end, something I overlooked as a flaw in his game.
 It was generally fun looking at the top rankers for each metric too.
-For example, seeing that Kevin Durant was one of the most efficient players with less than 8 seconds on the shot clock made so, so much sense to me.
+For example, seeing that Kevin Durant was one of the most efficient players with less than 8 seconds on the shot clock made so much sense to me.

 One thing I appreciate about this self-study is that it showed me many examples of players who exhibit high levels of basketball IQ but do not get very many minutes.
 Tyus Jones, whose usage is a decently low 16%, has the 5th highest composite IQ score in the entire league.
 While I am aware that a metric like this cannot possibly tell the full story about a player and their impact, I do wonder if players that exhibit high bbIQ behavior should be given more usage, since the metrics I used are indicative of efficient and smart decisions while on the floor.

 I have always believed that basketball IQ is a trait that contributes to winning, but the term's lack of a clear and statistical definition made me curious as to what factors are actually indicative of it.
 I found this project very fulfilling as it gave me a lot of appreciation for the "little things" in basketball, and because I am a big fan of smart, "ethical" NBA play.
 I also found this project insightful as a way to teach myself how to use Python and Python libraries within a data analysis context.
 I find data analysis, especially in the context of the NBA, extremely fascinating, and I think there is a lot of valuable information yet to be learned that hides within the many random statistics the league has to offer.
-Numbers don't lie, as they say!
-To anyone reading this, I hope this project was interesting!
+Numbers don't lie, as they say.
+To those who took the time to read until here, thank you, and I hope this project was interesting!

+## Tech

+    Backend
+        -   python
+        -   pandas
+        -   numpy
+    Frontend
+        -   vite
+        -   react
+        -   bootstrap
+        -   plotly
+        -   react-markdown